grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 </CodeGroup>

-With the above arguments, we're both adding a custom tag to metrics, we're changing the output format of logs to [JSON](/misc/glossary/#json).
+With the above arguments, we're adding a [test-wide custom tag](/using-k6/tags-and-groups/#test-wide-tags) to metrics and changing the output format of logs to [JSON](/misc/glossary/#json).

 <Blockquote mod="note" title="">